AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56515-admin-with-permissions-cannot-edit-dynamic-block.md

 <u>Actual results</u>:

-Error: *More permissions are needed to view this item*.
+You get the following error: *More permissions are needed to view this item*.

 ## Apply the patch